 Expansion slots and expansion cards are interlinked with each other.
-If you are searching for the definition of expansion slot, expansion cards, types of expansion cards with their functions, applications, and examples.
+In a computer expansion cards are inserted into the motherboard.
+If you are searching for the definition of an expansion slot, expansion cards, types of expansion cards with their functions, applications, and examples.
 Then you clicked the right link.
 Let’s read the article to clear your concept.

 Expansion Slots and Expansion Cards

 The Expansion Slot is a socket, that is mounted on a motherboard to insert circuit boards.
 Different circuit boards are inserted into the motherboard to add new devices and enhance capabilities to the computer also.

 Furthermore, Expansion Cards are electronic circuits used to insert more functions into a computer.
 Some examples are memory chips, sound devices, modems or graphics cards, etc.